 We may earn revenue from the products available on this page and participate in affiliate programs.
 Learn More ›

 Moles can be a difficult pest to get rid of once they establish themselves in your yard.
-Mole repellents come in many forms, including natural, chemical, and ultrasonic.
-These products can emit irritating sounds, vibrations, odors, and can even affect the taste of the moles’ food in order to repel these pests.
+Repellent for moles comes in many forms, including natural, chemical, and ultrasonic.
+These products can emit irritating sounds, vibrations, odors, and can even affect the taste of the moles’ food source in order to repel these pests.

+Our favorite mole repellent is the Nikand Ultrasonic Mole Repellent Stakes.
+Each stake covers a relatively wide range of 7,500 square feet.
+The repellent also works on gophers, shrews, and voles in addition to moles.
 The best mole repellent for you might not be suitable for the next person, so it’s important to make an educated decision on a product to ensure that your pest treatment is a success.
-Read on for some of the best mole repellents available in their respective categories.
+Read on for some more of the best mole repellents available in their respective categories.

-3. BEST NATURAL: Essential Depot 100% Pure Castor Oil
+↓ Jump to Review - BEST NATURAL: Essential Depot Food-Grade Pure Castor Oil

 Before You Buy a Mole Repellent

-An important factor to consider before investing in a mole repellent is whether you actually have a mole infestation.
+An important factor to consider before investing in a product for mole pest control is whether you actually have a mole infestation.
 Gophers and voles are both commonly mistaken for moles, and while some products may work for all three pests, this is not the case for all pest control solutions.

-• Gophers, which are about the size of ground squirrels, love to eat bulbs and roots.
+- Gophers, which are about the size of ground squirrels, love to eat bulbs and plant roots.
 They also can pull entire plants under the ground to eat.
 Gopher mounds are fan-shaped and flatter on top than mole mounds and tend to have a hole off to one side.

-• Voles look more like mice, and they feed on shrubs and stems that are close to their holes, spending a portion of their time aboveground.
-These rodents leave many small, mouse-size holes leading to a web of narrow interconnected tunnels.
+- Voles look more like mice, and they feed on shrubs and stems that are close to their holes, spending a portion of their time aboveground.
+These rodents leave many small mouse-size holes leading to a web of narrow interconnected tunnels if vole repellent is not applied.

-• Moles rarely come above the ground, preferring bugs and grubs in the earth to any vegetation.
-However, crisscrossing mole tunnels can damage plants and cause issues for those who are mowing the lawn.
+- Moles rarely come above the ground, preferring bugs and grubs in the earth to any vegetation.
+However, crisscrossing mole tunnels can damage entire plants and cause issues for those who are mowing the lawn.
 Their mounds are easy to identify with a commonly recognized rounded, volcanic shape.

 How We Chose the Best Mole Repellents

 For the purpose of selecting a list of the best mole repellent products, it was necessary to have a firm understanding of the various methods for treating mole infestations, which include ultrasonic repellents, natural repellents, and chemical repellents.
-It was also important to know how to apply each treatment to the mole tunnels and the surrounding area, as well as how the repellents work to end mole activity in a yard before the mole tunnels can extend into the garden.
+It was also important to know how to apply each treatment to the mole tunnels and the surrounding area, as well as how these effective repellents work to end mole activity in a yard before mole damage can extend into the garden.

 Our Top Picks

-The top picks below represent some of the best mole repellents on the market based on quality, price, and reputation.
+Before looking into mole removal costs, consider taking matters into your own hands with the top picks below.
+They represent some of the best mole repellents on the market based on quality, price, and reputation.
+We’ve included a thoroughly vetted list of pros and cons for each of our selected top picks.

 Best Overall